Talatroncos/OSFPOV/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # NativeScript

+## First time Android
+Run `npm run setup:android` to generate all the required files needed to build the application

 ## Build for Android
 Run `npm run build:android` to compile and generate the application for Android